Skip to content

 Early help is for everybody, for families with children and young people of any age.
 It is about helping as early as possible.
 It is about looking at what help you need as a family before you start to struggle.
 The earlier we can get the support, the better the outcome.

 If you think you would like to access early help or for further advice, please contact the following number or take a look at the attached web-link.
-If you have any questions or worries please do not hesitate to come into school and speak with Mrs Thomas or Mrs Morris.
+If you have any questions or worries please do not hesitate to come into school and speak with Miss Ashton-Lewis.

 Bedfordshire Early Help: 01234 718700